gravitational/teleport/examples/aws/terraform/starter-cluster/README.md

 # Teleport Terraform AWS AMI Simple Example

-This is a simple Terraform example to get you started provisioning an all-in-one Teleport cluster (auth, node, proxy) on a single ec2 instance based on Gravitational's pre-built AMI.
+This is a simple Terraform example to get you started provisioning an all-in-one Teleport cluster (auth, node, proxy) on a single ec2 instance based on Teleport's pre-built AMI.

 Do not use this in production!
 This example should be used for demo, proof-of-concept, or learning purposes only.